For ministry candidates

 The specific requirements for completing candidacy depend on the type of candidate you are, as well as the type of ministry for which you are preparing.

-The ELCA has four distinct rostered ministries, which all require undergoing the candidacy process:
+The ELCA has two distinct rostered ministries, which all require undergoing the candidacy process:

 If you are called to serve in the ELCA in one of the above rostered ministry, the candidacy journey unfolds in these four steps: